powsybl/powsybl-dynawo/docs/dynamic_simulation/dynamic-models-description.md

 - `GeneratorSynchronousThreeWindingsPmConstExAc1`:
 Three-winding synchronous generator with constant mechanical power and exciter EXAC1 (IEEE).
-(:warning: Named `GeneratorSynchronousThreeWindingsPmConstExcIeeeAc1a` in Dynawo 1.6.0)
+(⚠️ Named `GeneratorSynchronousThreeWindingsPmConstExcIeeeAc1a` in Dynawo 1.6.0)

 - `GeneratorSynchronousThreeWindingsPmConstExAc1Tfo`:
 Three-winding synchronous generator with constant mechanical power and exciter EXAC1 (IEEE) and generator transformer.
-(:warning: Named `GeneratorSynchronousThreeWindingsPmConstExcIeeeAc1aTfo` in Dynawo 1.6.0)
+(⚠️ Named `GeneratorSynchronousThreeWindingsPmConstExcIeeeAc1aTfo` in Dynawo 1.6.0)

 - `GeneratorSynchronousThreeWindingsPmConstScrx`:
 Three-winding synchronous generator with constant mechanical power and exciter SCRX (IEC).